How to Read Spanish: Everything You Need to Know About the Letters and Symbols

 You have strange new words, accents and symbols that you’ve never seen in English.

-It can look like a monster growling at you.
+They can seem like monsters growling at you.

-Well no fear, I am here to help you and encourage you as you start improving your Spanish reading skills.
+Well, have no fear: I’m here to help you and encourage you as you start improving your Spanish reading skills.

 - How to Read Spanish Letters